sreeramsanjay/dcos/README.md

 #### Modules:

--Modules directory contains the reusable code to build the aws infrastructure using terraform and each modules will be
+-Modules directory contains the reusable code to build the aws infrastructure using terraform and each modules will be used by single or multiple stacks to build the infrastructures

-    used by single or multiple stacks to build the infrastructures -It is not recommended to update the modules as this may impact the dependent stacks
+-It is not recommended to update the modules as this may impact the dependent stacks

 #### Stacks:

--Stacks contains sub directory which builds actual aws infrastructures and each of these subdirectory contains mail.cf and variables.tf files to call the subsequent modules.
+- Stacks contains sub directory which builds actual aws infrastructures and each of these subdirectory contains mail.cf and variables.tf files to call the subsequent modules
--main.cf file will call the modules and pass the input variables to build the resources -varaible.tf fill hold all variables and we need update the variables as needed on this file
+- main.cf file will call the modules and pass the input variables to build the resources
+- varaible.tf fill hold all variables and we need update the variables as needed on this file

 #### ansible-dcos-bootstrap:
 -This directory contains the ansible playbooks to create the mesosphere config.yaml file then generate mesosphere install files